Mark5900/Capa.PowerShell.Module/Documentation/Functions/Initialize-CapaSDK.md

 -**DefaultManagementPoint**

 Id of the default management point.
+DO NOT USE.
+This will set the management point for all SDK objects, use InstanceManagementPoint instead.
 | Name | Value |
 | ---- | ---- |
 | Type: | String |